nobuaki-mzmt/mizumoto-lab/Contact/index.md

 ## Undergraduate students
 Are you interested in insect behavior, social insects, and/or computational behavioral analysis? <br>
-Please send a brief message describing your background and motivation.
+Please send a brief message describing your background and motivation. <br>

 {% include section.html %}